aditisrinivas97/my-workouts/bulking-workout.md

 This document has a series of workout routines, grouped by primary and secondary muscle groups.
 The order itself is not fixed, and is upto personal preference.

 Everyday, pick a routine, warmup for 5 minutes and then do the routine.
-Then do one rotation of the [Ab Circuit](#ab-circuit).
+Then do one rotation of the [Ab Circuit](#ab-circuit) or just end with a 10 minute HIIT cardio sesh.

 ##### Note: 60-90 second breaks between sets.
 ##### These workouts should take, at most, 60 minutes.